RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Able to summarise how Lists and Tuples work behind the scenes.
+- Able to summarise how lists and tuples work behind the scenes.
 - Able to identify appropriate use-cases for tuples.
-- Able to use generator functions in appropriate situations.
 - Able to utilise dictionaries and sets effectively
 - Able to use `bisect_left()` to perform a binary search of a list or array